nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Getting today's tasks: `today_task`
-Lists all tasks that have deadline on today from SOChedule Task List.
+Lists all tasks that have deadline on today from the task list.

 Format: `today_task`